Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats average 74.4 points per game (39th in college basketball) while giving up 64.8 per contest (191st in college basketball).
-They have a +287 scoring differential overall and outscore opponents by 9.6 points per game.
+- The Wildcats' +287 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 74.4 points per game (39th in college basketball) while allowing 64.8 per contest (191st in college basketball).

-- With 70.2 points per game in Pac-12 action, Arizona is averaging 4.2 fewer points per game in conference games compared to its season average (74.4 PPG).
+- Arizona's offense has been less effective in Pac-12 contests this year, posting 70.2 points per contest, compared to its season average of 74.4 PPG.

+- The Wildcats are posting 76.7 points per game this year at home, which is 4.5 more points than they're averaging on the road (72.2).

-- The Wildcats have seen a downturn in scoring lately, putting up 68.2 points per game in their last 10 outings, 6.2 points fewer than the 74.4 they've scored this year.
+- The Wildcats have been scoring 68.2 points per contest in their last 10 appearances, an average that's slightly lower than the 74.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.